Taro: West Africa

 Taro is consumed as a staple crop in West Africa, particularly in Ghana, Nigeria and Cameroon.
-It is called cocoyam in Nigeria, Ghana and Anglophone Cameroon, macabo in Francophone Cameroon, mankani in Hausa language, koko and lambo in Yoruba, and ede in Igbo language.
+It is called cocoyam in Nigeria, Ghana also Twi language (brobe) and Anglophone Cameroon, macabo in Francophone Cameroon, in Democratic Republic of Congo or Republic of Congo mbálá ya makoko, mankani in Hausa language, koko and lambo in Yoruba, and ede in Igbo language.
 Cocoyam is often boiled, fried, or roasted and eaten with a sauce.
 In Ghana, it substitutes for plantain in making fufu when plantains are out of season.
 It is also cut into small pieces to make a soupy baby food and appetizer called mpotompoto.
 It is also common in Ghana to find cocoyam chips (deep-fried slices, about 1 mm thick).
 Cocoyam leaves, locally called kontomire in Ghana, are a popular vegetable for local sauces such as palaver sauce and egusi/agushi stew.
 It is also commonly consumed in Guinea and parts of Senegal, as a leaf sauce or as a vegetable side, and is referred to as jaabere in the local Pulaar dialect.